jssteinberg/skyline.vim/README.md

 The notable features of `skyline.vim` are:

 * a dynamic mode module, whose color changes to indicate your editing mode
-* a git branch module, supported by [vim-fugitive](https://github.com/tpope/vim-fugitive) or plugin-less
+* a git branch module, supported by [vim-fugitive](https://github.com/tpope/vim-fugitive) or [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
 * word and line count modules, perfect Vimmers that are writers
 * show and hide many modules at will with simple `g:skyline*` variables